craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Everlight Wax
 > A translucent brown wax that burns cleanly and continually.

-When lit, the wax begins to burn, and does not stop burning until extinguished.
+When lit, the wax begins to burn, and does not stop burning until extinguished or (G * 7) days have passed.

 **Ingredients**;
 - 32 ounces Polypore, Red (129.6sp)